Elementary School Handbooks

 Student Progress Reporting

 All students in grades K-5 will receive three (3 )written report cards.
-Parents will have the opportunity for two parent conference.
-Conference opportunities will be scheduled for December and March, using an online scheduling software.
+Parents will have the opportunity for one scheduled parent conference in December.
+Other conference opportunities can be made available directly through your student’s teacher.

 PTA